© Robin and Tina Whittle, Real World Interfaces ABN 29 836 876 922 rw@firstpr.com.au 5 June 2013

 There is no extra charge for removing the Kenton CV socket kit.
 (The Devil Fish performs all the functions of that kit, except that the Kenton kit automatically deactivates the internal sequencer's accent state, and the Devil Fish Version 2.1D and beyond enable a high Slide input voltage to drive the gate, in order to "tie together" notes which have separate Gate pulses.)

-If your machine is one of the few version 4.x machines without MIDI, the upgrade can be done with the existing circuit boards, to MIDI In or (when I have the system finished) to MIDI In and Out.
+If your machine is one of the few version 4.x machines without MIDI, the upgrade can be done with the existing circuit boards, to MIDI In or to MIDI In and Out.

 Set of tact switches for TB-303 or TR-606

 In general, we don't sell spare parts.
-Please see http://technologytransplant.com for many specially manufactured parts for electronic musical instruments, including new battery contacts and battery compartment doors for the TB-303 and TR-606.
+Please see the eBay store of Sound-to-Parts in France for many specially manufactured parts for electronic musical instruments, including new battery contacts and battery compartment doors for the TB-303 and TR-606.
+Many or perhaps all of these parts were originally made by Technology Transplant.

 Before mid-2010, I replaced the tact switches with the original type, ALPS SKHCAA (now known as SKHCBEA010).
 These were not sealed against dust.
 Dust (mainly flakes of skin . . .) gets into the switch and builds up on the contacts, making the switches operate erratically.
 I installed them with a flexible plastic dust guard, which greatly prolonged their life.
 Still, after 10 years, some heavily used machines needed their switches replaced again.
 There are sealed tact switches from ALPS (SKQEAAA010), but I don't like them since they have a higher activation force, a much lower lower "click force" and a much lower "click displacement".
 Please see tact-switches/ for details.